 Have you always wanted to learn a new skill, or maybe revisit a hobby you used to love when you were younger, but never seem to know where to start?
-With the current social distancing measures in place worldwide, in an attempt to flatten the curve and slow the progress of the Covid-19 virus, many people are finding themselves in their homes with more time on their hands than usual.
-So we’ve come up with a list of crafty apps to help you rekindle an old passion or perhaps discover a new one, whether it be drawing, music, or baking, we’ve got something for everyone.
+We’ve come up with a list of crafty apps to help you rekindle an old passion or perhaps discover a new one, whether it be drawing, music, or baking, we’ve got something for everyone.

 Get your creativity flowing on a daily basis with Sketch a Day.
 The idea behind this app is to get users drawing and creating as regularly as possible.
 Therefore, every day a new subject is chosen and users submit their drawings, paintings, photos, ideas or sketches of said subject.
 There is a great Learn section that includes tutorials from tips on drawing hands, to what materials are best to use and everything in between!
 This app is a super way to start a positive, new habit and to develop or hone a new skill set.
 There are numerous scientifically proven health benefits to drawing and creating art , so let your inner artist out and try Sketch a Day.